Power of Attorney for an Older Adult's Financial Matters

 A financial power of attorney for a relative allows you to manage their financial matters.
 It is a legal document that names you as their agent or "attorney in fact."

-You must act in their best interest and may have to make some difficult calls.
+You must act in an older adult's best interest and may have to make some difficult calls.
 Problems can arise when family members second-guess your decisions, and disputes can result in audits of your activities or expose you to liability.

 How Do I Take Control of a Loved One's Finances?